Living in the middle of nowhere is pretty damn cool

-I kid you people not – it was about 2pm on a Thursday afternoon and I was sittin’ on the john taking care of some business when I glanced up and noticed my view out of our Airstream’s bedroom window.
+It was about 2 p.m. on a Thursday afternoon.
+I was sittin’ on the John, taking care of some business, when I glanced up and noticed my view out of our Airstream’s window.
 It was beautiful, and I told myself that I had to blog about this.

 And so, here I am.
 Blogging.
-About my view atop our composting john.
-Aren’t you glad that you read this stuff?
+About my view atop our composting John.
+Aren’t you glad you read this stuff?
 TSR is top-notch stuff.

 This ain’t no vacation

-But, we aren’t on vacation.
-Inside, it’s our home.
 Our dogs are with us.
-My computer equipment and kick-ass curved flat panel monitor gets fed from our solar system.
+My computer equipment and kick-ass curved monitor is solar powered.
 Our couch with our familiar pillows and comfy blankets is there and ready to support our butts.
 Our bed waits in the back with sheets that our legs know well.

-Inside, it’s normal – business as usual.
-It is familiar territory anywhere we happen to be geographically.
-Regardless of where we are, inside the Airstream is always the same.
-No hotel room bed like you probably get on a vacation.
+Inside, it’s business as usual.
+Regardless of where we are, the inside of the Airstream is always the same.
+No stiff hotel bed like you’d get on a vacation.
 No overpriced meals.
 It’s our own stuff, all the time!

 The outside is where we get to play around and have fun, see the sights, relocate at a moment’s notice.
 The inside is home.

 We are far from experts, but we love this new lifestyle thus far.
-Our goal for this year is to take it slow and enjoy the experience.
-Far too often, people go gang-busters their first year of full-time travel because they want to see and do…everything.
-We are resisting the temptation to follow suit.
-The last thing we want is to burn ourselves out right after we start.
+Our goal for the year is to take it slow and enjoy the experience.
+Far too often, people go gangbusters in their first year of full-time travel because they want to see and do everything.

 How’s this “no work” thing going?

 I retired in December.
 My wife retired at the end of March.
-We live 100% off of our Ally savings account and whatever we happen to bring in through side income — which is generally in the $500 to $1,000 /month range.
-The more income we generate through our passion projects, the less we withdrawal from Ally.
+We live 100% off of our Ally savings account and whatever we happen to bring in through side income — which is generally in the $500 to $1000/month range.
+The more income we generate through our passion projects, the less we withdraw from Ally.